 - Require an additional trained aide or nurse to accompany a school bus driver when any critical care student requiring medication, other than an Epi-Pen or breathing inhaler, must be administered on a bus.

 - Entitle any critical need retired substitute service professional to an unlimited number of days each fiscal year without affecting the monthly retirement benefits of the retiree.

 - Require a supplemental stipend for any special needs bus aide that is required to administer medication to children on a bus.

-Section 7: Health, Safety, and Success of Public School Students (refer to legislative committee to draft an action statement on the items included in this section)
+Section 7: Health, Safety, and Success of Public School Students

 - Fight for school facilities that are free from violence, bullying, harassment, environmental, health, and indoor air quality problems.